AmirMEdris/Mod-2-Project/README.md

 ## Introduction
 ---
-We used a dataset from UCI Machine Learning Repository (link: [link](https://archive.ics.uci.edu/ml/datasets/Student+Performance#)) to understand how Portugese students performed in two classes: Math and Portugese.
+We used a dataset from UCI Machine Learning Repository ( [link](https://archive.ics.uci.edu/ml/datasets/Student+Performance#)) to understand how Portugese students performed in two classes: Math and Portugese.
 In addition to students' grades, the data sets included social and familial attributes like time spent going out with friends and the quality of the relationship at home.
 There were a total of 32 original attributes that we worked with in addition to some features that we created.
 The data was, thankfully, very clean.
 Most visualizations were done using ``` seaborn ``` and ``` matplotlib ```.
 For statistical tests, we used ``` scipy.stats ``` and for regression we used ``` sklearn ```, ``` pandas ``` and ``` numpy ```.

 ## Our Question